TimothyMothra/D2WeaponReport/journal/exploring_weapon_perks.md

 Perks such as Barrels, Scopes, and Magazines are all stored as "sockets".
-For the sake of conversation, Perks such as Rampage or Kill Clip will be called Traits
+Perks such as Rampage or Kill Clip are called Traits

 First goto the socketCategories and find the socketIndexes for perks.